 I must stress that this is not a criticism of the works that have been nominated for the Indie Awards.
 I’m sure they are all terrific.
 I’m equally sure the people organising the Indie Awards are good people.
 But it is a pity the publishing industry is so reluctant to give due credit when good sports books come along.
 It happens every year.

 Of course, we in the sports publishing industry don’t always help ourselves.
 Take, for example, a review that appeared last weekend of two of the four Richie Benaud books that have been released in 2015.
-I presume the reviewer likes his sport.
-Yes. it was disappointing that Richie: The Man Behind the Legend wasn’t mentioned, especially given how well the book has been received, and also a bit peculiar that the reviewer didn’t acknowledge Rob Smyth’s impressive Benaud in Wisden.
+I presume the reviewer likes his sport, and I wonder why Richie: The Man Behind the Legend wasn’t mentioned, especially given how well the book has been received.
+I was also a bit peculiar that the reviewer didn’t acknowledge Rob Smyth’s impressive Benaud in Wisden.
 But what really grated was the reviewer’s easy dismissal of modern sports books, the sweeping suggestion that controversy has become the ‘stock-in-trade’ of today’s sports books and the reference to ‘the chummy informality favoured by too many sporting autobiographies’.

 Sports books — like beauty and commentators — are often in the eye of the beholder.
 It is true that not all sports books published are excellent.
 Some need more care; some are published for the wrong reasons.
 I imagine this is true across all genre.
 It is also true that many sports books cater for an audience of all ages.
 I was always aware, for example, that when helping Steve Waugh with his cricket diaries that they were read by kids as well as adults, and while this didn’t mean we had to dumb the books down, it would have been equally wrong to turn Steve into Tolstoy.
 The diaries kept selling in good numbers, and then Steve’s autobiography, Out of my Comfort Zone, sold more than 200,000 copies, which suggests we were doing something right.